We Understand That the Steps in a Lawsuit Can Feel Overwhelming and Complicated

 If this meeting is not successful, the next stage of an injury lawsuit is the “pre-trial conference”.
 The pre-trial conference occurs before a judge and is typically a few months before your scheduled trial.
 At this stage of your trial, the judge will give input about the strengths and weaknesses of your injury case.

-Typically most Ontario personal injury lawsuits are settled before trial; however, if after going through all the stages no agreement has been made, you will be given a trial date and you will go to court.
+Typically, most lawsuits are settled before trial; however, if after going through all the stages no agreement has been made, you will be given a trial date and you will go to court.
 After the trial both sides have the right to appeal the trial decision.

-The stages of an Ontario personal injury lawsuit are quite defined and clear.
+The stages of a lawsuit are quite defined and clear.
 The length of time they take is not.
 Unfortunately personal injury lawsuits can take an undetermined amount of time, depending on the severity of the injuries, cooperation from all parties, available court times and plenty of other factors.

 An experienced Ottawa personal injury lawyer will be able to discuss with you how long your case may take to settle and let you know in advance what lies ahead in your personal injury lawsuit.
 Contact a personal injury lawyer for advice that pertains to your specific case.